openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 ## Channels

-Channel availability depends on the electricity connection (single or three phase) and on the pricing mode (Base, HCHP, EJP or Tempo).
+Channel availability depends on the electricity connection (single or three-phase) and on the pricing mode (Base, HCHP, EJP or Tempo).

 | Channel  | Type                      | Description                                              | Phase  | Mode  |
 |----------|---------------------------|----------------------------------------------------------|--------|-------|